Head Kore 93

 One downside to the Kore’s light build is that it can’t match the all-out stability and dampness of a heavier design.
 Despite being packed with high-end materials like carbon fiber and Graphene in the tip and tail, I found the front end was a little more prone to getting bounced around in chopped-up snow and at top speed than an alternative like Nordica’s Enforcer 94.
 And while the Kore holds an edge nicely when laying over into a wide turn, again, it’s a small step down in overall grip.

 That said, the tradeoff is that the ski responds immediately to inputs: I loved medium-width turns on the Kore (its 16.4m radius in the 177cm model confirms this feeling), and it felt flickable and in control in just about all snow conditions.
 Finally, the weight savings and approachable build make it far less fatiguing than a heavy, overly stiff and demanding ski like Salomon's Stance 96.
-Taken together, the 2022 Kore 93 strikes me as a nice update to an already great design, and I fully expect to see the latest model all over the mountain this upcoming season.
+Taken together, the Kore 93 struck me as a nice update to an already great design, and we expect the lightly updated 2022-2023 model to be similarly popular all over the mountain.

 As expected for the width, the Kore 93 prefers hardpack and light powder days over deep conditions.
 It was a fantastic match when a late-season storm left about 4 inches of fresh snow over a solid base in my local hill’s sidecountry.
 The ski has just enough tip and tail rocker to make it a smooth off-trail operator, and the combination of super low weight and stiffness also make it easy to vary the width of my turn depending on conditions.
 In an open bowl, I had the confidence to let the Kore rip, but it was equally rewarding picking my way through tighter chutes and at slow speeds.
 The ski also pivots nicely and responds well to strong inputs, but it’s not going to punish you too much if you get in the back seat for a short stretch.
 Understandably, swapping to the wider Kore 99 increased the float and all-around fun factor in deeper powder stashes (and that model remains quick and flickable), but I was overall happy with the 93’s off-piste performance.